-Standard Price means any price that is published as part of the Confirmed Standard Transmission Fees Schedule published on OATIS.
-Standard Prices include the prices for the Frankley Road pipeline and the price for transmission from Kapuni to Pokuru.
+Standard Price means any price that is published as part of the Confirmed Standard Transmission Fees Schedule published on OATIS.5 Standard Prices include the prices for the Frankley Road pipeline.

-Further information on pricing for GY2023 is in section 5.2.
+Further information on pricing for GY2024 is in section 5.2.